 The differences in decay heat are greater at short timescales.
 At shutdown, relative to the result of 1.05×10^{-3} kWkg-1 for the simple loop (i) calculation, the conservative loop is 152% hotter, the 1x1 loop is 56% cooler, the 2x2 loop is 28% hotter and the 5x5 loop is 9% cooler.
-After one year, relative to 2.35×10^{-6} kWkg-1 for the simple loop (i), the conservative loop is 69% hotter, the 1x1 loop is 28% cooler, the 2x2 loop is 1% hotter and the 5x5 loop is 11% cooler.
+After one year, relative to 2.35×10-6 kWkg-1 for the simple loop (i), the conservative loop is 69% hotter, the 1x1 loop is 28% cooler, the 2x2 loop is 1% hotter and the 5x5 loop is 11% cooler.
 The results indicate that a more detailed description of the flow through the breeder zone has a significant effect on the predicted blanket activation, with the most detailed and physically accurate flow (v) giving less conservative estimates than the simple loop (i).
 When using CFD, a single streamline (iii) passes tightly around the baffle plate and appears unsuitable to represent the whole flow.
 Using four streamlines (iv) samples more of the breeder zone but gives higher decay heat estimates than (v), with increased uncertainty owing to the small number of points sampled.
 A simplified path down the centre of the channel gives results reasonably close to a calculation using a number of streamlines, and so is a fair assumption where complete accuracy is not essential.

-5. Discussion and conclusions
+5 Discussion and conclusions

 Both GammaFlow and ActiFlow have now been compared with experimental water activation results.
-After accounting for CFD in the JCC-15 WET in ActiFlow calculations for circuit #2, the least accurate result is C/E=0.64 at the lowest flow rate, using the CFD calculations performed in this work.
-These compare to a minimum value of C/E=0.51 for GammaFlow obtained in previous work [4], showing a clear improvement when fluid dynamics are taken into account.
-It is possible that accounting for radial velocity distributions in the pipes could provide a further correction at low flow rates only, but further work is needed.
+By accounting for CFD in the WET in ActiFlow calculations for circuit #2, the outstanding discrepancy is now around 10% across most flowrates for both circuits, although this depends on the approach taken.
+It is possible that accounting for radial velocity distributions in the pipes could provide a further correction at low flowrates only, but further work is needed.
 The remaining difference is therefore expected to result from residence time distributions inside the FW mock-up component.